British Columbia

 Day 8: Yoho National Park.

-Takakkaw Falls, the second tallest waterfalls in Canada, definitely tops the list.
-I call it "Yosemite of Canada" for its striking resemblance of the world's most famous waterfall.
+Takakkaw Falls, the second-tallest waterfall in Canada, definitely tops the list.
+I call it "Yosemite of Canada" for its striking resemblance to the world's most famous waterfall.
 Water free-falling from its perfect 254 m / 833 ft towering cliff can captivate your imagination for hours.

-Emerand Lake, another reason to visit Yoho Natioanl Park, is literally of emerald green colour.
+Emerald Lake, another reason to visit Yoho National Park, is literally of emerald green colour.
 I've seen some other lakes in North America and Europe that claim to be "emerald", but this one is definitely as close to the truth as it can get.

-Emerald Lake gets only a fraction of visitors comparing to the neighbouring Lake Louise, you'll have a better chance finding some solitude and enjoying serenity, especially if you hike an easy loop trail around the lake (5.2 km / 3.2 mile).
+Emerald Lake gets only a fraction of visitors compared to the neighbouring Lake Louise, you'll have a better chance of finding some solitude and enjoying serenity, especially if you hike an easy loop trail around the lake (5.2 km / 3.2 mile).

 That trail also takes you through one of the most active avalanche spots in the Canadian Rockies.
 You'll notice it as trees don't really manage to grow there any higher than a bush.